-Civil Registration and Vital Statistics Australia
+Civil Registration and Vital Statistics Australasia

-The Civil Registration and Vital Statistics Australia (previously the National Civil Registration and Statistics Improvement Committee) is a cross-jurisdictional body.
+The Civil Registration and Vital Statistics Australasia (previously the National Civil Registration and Statistics Improvement Committee) is a cross-jurisdictional body.
 This committee develops and oversees collective strategies to advance and coordinate improvements to Australia’s civil registration and vital statistics system.

 Civil registration is the system used to record a jurisdiction’s vital statistics, which include data about the births, deaths and marriages that happen within the region.

-The primary responsibility of Civil Registration and Vital Statistics Australia (CRVSA) is to identify and progress the policies and initiatives required to deliver a more seamless, harmonised and robust national civil registration and vital statistics system that works across Commonwealth, state and territory jurisdictions.
+The primary responsibility of Civil Registration and Vital Statistics Australasia (CRVSA) is to identify and progress the policies and initiatives required to deliver a more seamless, harmonised and robust national civil registration and vital statistics system that works across Commonwealth, state and territory jurisdictions.

 The committee has representatives from: